AnilSTurgut/AnilSTurgut/README.md

 - 🔭 I’m currently working on Data Analysis and Machine Learning.
 - 🌱 I’m a Tutor about Python and AI for kids
-- 💬 I am happy to teach you what I know and eager to learn what you will offer
+- 💬 I am happy to teach you what I know and eager to learn what you will offer.

 ## 👨Social